Viash Code Block

 Tip

-Try adding more arguments with different file types to see what effect this has on the resulting placeholder.
+Try adding more arguments with different types to see what effect this has on the resulting placeholder.

 Meta variables in meta